a-hoq/a-hoq/README.md

 <h3 align="center"> I am passionate about programming!</h3>
 <br></br>

 🌱 I am currently following the "Cloud Resume Challenge".
-My work for the challenge will be public in this GitHub.
+As I progress through the guidebook, relevant projects will be publicly available here.
 <br></br>

 📫 How to reach me: a.hoq@outlook.com